Dexalot/dexalot-docs/docs/contracts/PortfolioSub.md

 Function for TradePairs to transfer tokens between addresses as a result of an execution

 **Dev notes:** \
-WHEN Increasing in addExectuion the amount is applied to both total and available (so SafeIncrease can be used) as opposed to
+WHEN Increasing in addExecution the amount is applied to both total and available (so SafeIncrease can be used) as opposed to
-WHEN Decreasing in addExectuion the amount is only applied to total.
+WHEN Decreasing in addExecution the amount is only applied to total.
 (SafeDecrease can NOT be used, so we have safeDecreaseTotal instead) i.e. (USDT 100 Total, 50 Available after we send a BUY order of 10 avax at 5$.
 Partial Exec 5 at $5.
 Total goes down to 75.
 Available stays at 50)